Tools to Plan Your Retirement

 See the Benefits section of the UBC HR website for information on what happens to your benefits after retirement.
 There is one retirement health plan available to both retired faculty and staff members – the Retirement & Survivor Benefits program.

 When you retire, you have the option of converting your life insurance from UBC group plan to an individual plan.
 For more information, visit the Life Insurance Conversion on Retirement page.

-Homewood Human Solutions, UBC’s EFAP Provider’s Financial Counsellors help employees and their family members make better informed spending, saving and debt management decisions.
+Through UBC’s EFAP Provider, you can access counsellors to help make better informed spending, saving and debt management decisions.
 The combination of comprehensive assessments, personalized information packages, and/or consultation with a Financial Counselor will help employees make intelligent, informed, and calculated decisions regarding how to best manage their money and debt.
 Visit the UBC EFAP page for more information and how to make an appointment.

 Visit UBC Faculty Relations’ website for more information on retirement resources available to you.

 In January 2008, changes were made to BC legislation which has had an impact on mandatory retirement for BC employees.
-These changes will affect retirement options for faculty and staff.
+These changes has affected retirement options for faculty and staff.